What is an Employee Value Proposition (EVP)?

 • Team building events/ team socials

 For any business to thrive, it needs to have skilled, enthusiastic and driven employees.
-Whilst this is an essential, it’s not always easy to find top talent!
+But finding, and retaining top talent isn’t always easy.
 Having a solid EVP puts your business in a strong position to attract, hire and retain the right people.

-Attracting and hiring employees who have goals and values that align with your business and company culture is a game changer, and an EVP can help to achieve this.
+Attracting and hiring employees who have goals and values that align with your business and company culture is a game changer, and an employee proposition can help to achieve this.

 Improves company reputation

-A strong employee value proposition will help to elevate your brand.
-Not only does this make your business a more desirable place to work, but it also entices customers and clients!
+A strong employee value proposition will help to elevate and strengthen your brand.
+Not only does this make your business a more desirable place to work, but it also entices customers and clients.

 Happy employees and more business opportunities… What’s not to like?